kdagkoglou/JStraining/documents/native/ajax.md

 ## Progressive Enhancement using Ajax

-Assure's `lib.ajax()` (see `src/js/lib.js`) method implements Progressive Enhancement techniques which can be used to intercept a form submission and convert a server-rendered page to an Ajax-powered page when the browser can download and run JavaScript.
+Assure's `lib.ajax()` (see `src/js/lib.js`) method implements Progressive Enhancement techniques which intercept a form submission and convert a server-rendered page to an Ajax-powered page (presuming the browser can download and run the necessary JavaScript).

-The [`FormData` API](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) is specifically designed for this purpose since it can read all the values set by a form and pass them to an Ajax request.
+The [`FormData` API](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) is specifically designed for this purpose since it can read all the values set by a form and pass them in an Ajax request.

 Example sign-up form: